-- Time Zone-Select your time zone from the pull-down menu. - Change Password - Select this check box and type in a new nsroot password, two times, to change the password.
+- Time Zone-Select your time zone from the pull-down menu. - Change Password-Select this check box and type in a new nsroot password, two times, to change the password.
 This same password is used on the management service and the NetScaler instance for account nsroot, and on the accelerator for the admin account.
 If the password is not changed, it remains set to nsroot (the default).
-Figure 1.Sample Values for the Fields in Management Access Settings Page of the Configuration - 4.
+Figure 1.Sample Values for the Fields in Management Access Settings Page of the Configu- - 4.
 Check your settings and click Continue. - 5.
 In the Manage Licenses section, see if an appropriate license is already listed in the Name field.
 If so, select it and skip to step 8. - 6.
 Click Upload in the Update Licenses section. - 7.
-Navigate to the folder that contains the license file and open the file. - 8.
-Click Add License and upload the license file provided by Citrix.
-The license is added to the appliance, as shown in the following figure. - Figure 2.
-Sample License Added to the Appliance on the Manage License Files Page of the Configuration Wizard - You can also get a license file from the Citrix.com website by clicking the here link and using your My Citrix credentials. - 9.
-Select the license in the Name field and click Continue.
-The SD-WAN Setup page appears.
-Fill in the fields as follows: - a) Network Settings-This section informs the accelerators of the management network.
+Navigate to the folder that contains the license file and open the file. - Click Add License and upload the license file provided by Citrix.
+The license is added to the appliance, as shown in the following figure.
+Figure 2 Sample License Added to the Appliance on the Manage License Files Page of the Con-